wujekbrezniew/Adafruit_CircuitPython_APDS9960/README.rst

     :target: https://github.com/adafruit/Adafruit_CircuitPython_APDS9960/actions/
     :alt: Build Status

-The APDS9960 is a specialize chip that detects hand gestures, proximity detection and ambient light color over I2C.
+The APDS9960 is a specialized chip that detects hand gestures, proximity and ambient light color over I2C.
 Its available on `Adafruit as a breakout <https://www.adafruit.com/product/3595>`_.